calbach/api-client-javascript/README.md

 * Click the **Create Client ID** button

-* From the newly created **Client ID for web application**, copy the `Client ID` value into index.html into the `clientId` variable inside `index.html`.
+* From the newly created **Client ID for web application**, copy the `Client ID` value into the `clientId` variable inside `index.html`.
-  The clientId line:
+  The clientId line that used to look like this:

   `var clientId = 'your-client-id-goes-here';`

-  should now look more like this:
+  should now be more like this:

-  `var clientId = '12345.apps.googleusercontent.com;`
+  `var clientId = '12345.apps.googleusercontent.com';`

 * Save the index.html file, reload the `http://localhost:8000` page, and all of the API calls should work.